bollu/bollu.github.io/README.txt

   which was to design, implement, and verify the correctness of decicision procedures for the [Lean](https://github.com/leanprover/lean4) theorem prover, which guides much of the reading I've done.

-## Resolution, UNSAT proof calculi, Bitlasting
+## Resolution, UNSAT proof calculi, Bibtlasting

 Much of this stuff was learnt in many discussions with my friend, [Henrik Böving](https://github.com/hargonix).